This Site Was Built With You In Mind!

 by Eddie Carrara

 So you have a noise in your car while driving, you think it might be your car wheel bearings, but you're not sure, so you bring it to your mechanic to have it checked out.
-After it's diagnosed and you know for sure it's a wheel bearing, your mechanic tells you "if one wheel bearing failed, you should replace both," that's just not true, and if your mechanic tells you that you need to replace both wheel bearings because one has failed, find a new mechanic!
+Once diagnosed and you know for sure it's a wheel bearing, your mechanic tells you, "if one wheel bearing failed, you should replace both," that's not true, and if your mechanic tells you that you need to replace both wheel bearings because one has failed, find a new mechanic!

 • Poor installation

 If you just replaced a wheel bearing recently or within the last year, it should not fail again for the car's life unless damaged from an accident or the seal has failed due to poor installation or a manufacturer's defect.
 I have many people ask me if their car wheel bearings have failed because of low driving mileage, worn shocks, or unbalanced tires; it fails because of one of the three problems listed above, but a shifty mechanic might tell you otherwise.